French presidential candidates halt campaigns in wake of Paris attack

 - Attack comes just days before French general election

-Paris (CNN)Three French presidential candidates have halted their campaigns as Paris wakes up to yet another deadly attack, just days before a crucial vote that's still too close to call.
+"There are probably, possible accomplices that need to be arrested which is why I won't give you additional details," he said.

+Three of 11 presidential candidates have halted campaigning after the shooting, which came three days before French voters go to the polls.

-Security in the city has been building in recent days, but the presence of 50,000 police officers on the streets weren't enough to prevent the latest assault, which a source tells CNN is being treated as an act of terror.
+Security in Paris has been building in recent days, but the presence of 50,000 police officers on the streets weren't enough to prevent the latest assault, which a source tells CNN is being treated as an act of terror.

-Police appeared to be the target of Thursday night's attack, which unfolded on the Champs-Elysees in central Paris.
-The armed assailant shot and killed one officer, and injured two others.
-A tourist was also injured in the attack.

-Through its media wing Amaq, ISIS claimed the suspect was an Islamic State "fighter" they dubbed "the Belgian."
-CNN has not confirmed the attacker's association with the country.

 The gunman, who was shot dead by police, had a long criminal record, a source close to the investigation told CNN.
 He was the subject of a "Fiche S" surveillance file and was on the radar of the French domestic security service DGSI, the source said.